Axum massacre

 The Axum massacre (alternatively spelled Aksum, also called the Maryam Ts'iyon massacre) was a massacre of about 100–800 civilians that took place in Axum during the Tigray War.
 The main part of the massacre occurred on the afternoon and evening of 28 November 2020, continuing on 29 November, with smaller numbers of extrajudicial killings taking place earlier, starting from 19 November and during the weeks following the 28–29 November weekend.
 The massacre was attributed to the Eritrean Defence Forces (EDF) by Amnesty International, Associated Press, the Ethiopian Human Rights Commission (EHRC), Human Rights Watch (HRW) and Adigrat University lecturer Getu Mak.

 The main massacre consisted of killings by shooting by the EDF throughout Axum.
 The bodies were brought to churches, including the Church of Our Lady Mary of Zion (Maryam Ts'iyon), for burial.
+Killings are also alleged to have previously taken place within the church.
 Due to a tight communication blockade, news of the massacre was only revealed internationally in early January 2021 after survivors escaped to safe locations.
 The EHRC visited Axum from 27 February to 5 March 2021.